 Have you been seriously thinking about teaching preschool at home, but are worried you don’t have what it takes?
 I’m here to encourage you and tell you…Yes, you can teach preschool at home!

 You only need a few things to make it happen.

 All you need to make it happen is:

 - A support group.
 Even if it’s only one person (spouse, parent, friend, or even just an acquaintance from church).
 It’s always a great idea to have someone to bounce ideas off of, to complain to, to hold you accountable, to encourage you, and celebrate your wins.

 - Some basic supplies.
 Preschool doesn’t really require much in the way of supplies.
 You don’t need a separate room full of school supplies devoted to preschool.
-You can accomplish a lot with some homemade playdough, washable markers and dot stickers.
+You can accomplish a lot with some homemade playdough, washable markers, glue sticks and dot stickers.
 Items from nature (sticks, rocks, shells, etc…) present a lot of fun learning opportunities as well.
 Get creative.

 - A basic plan.
 You don’t need any curriculum for preschool.
 But you should have some sort of basic plan to guide you along.
 Consider doing a Letter of the Week activity to work your way through the alphabet.

 - Some creativity…or a good Pinterest board.
 You can follow me on Pinterest to see all the preschool activities I’ve pinned.

 - A little faith in yourself.
 You don’t need to be a certified teacher to teach your child.
 Your kids are constantly learning from you whether you realize it or not.
 Preschool just allows you to be more intentional about what they’re learning.